The field of search engine optimisation has become so diverse and all-encompassing that we see more and more specialised SEO service offerings.

 First off, articles showing in the Top Stories carousel are almost exclusively from websites that are part of Google’s separate Google News index.
 A study by NewsDashboard shows that around 98% of Top Stories articles are from Google News approved publishers.
 It’s extremely rare to see a news article in Top Stories from a website that’s not included in Google News.

-Getting a website in to Google News is a manual process where you have to submit your site for review, and Google News engineers will take a look to see if it adheres to their standards and requirements.
+Getting a website in to Google News used to be a manual process where you had to submit your site for review, and Google News engineers took a look to see if it adhered to their standards and requirements.
+In December 2019 this was suddenly changed and now Google says it will ‘automatically consider Publishers for Top stories or the News tab of Search’.

 Inclusion in Google News is no guarantee your articles will show up in Top Stories.
 Once your site is accepted in to Google News, the hard work really begins.